mwbowers/mwbowers.github.io/reference/datagate-client/ifile-object-class-inspect-file-method.md

 ---

-InspectFile is reserved for internal use by DCS and should not be invoked by user programs .
+InspectFile is reserved for internal use by DG and should not be invoked by user programs .
 <pre class="prettyprint">
         <span class="lang">[C#]</span>
  **public void InspectFile(<br />[InspectFileParts](inspect-file-parts-enumeration.html) parts,<br />[InspectFileOutput](inspect-file-output-enumeration.html) output, <br />   out int ErrorCount,